1technophile/OpenMQTTGateway/docs/use/gateway.md

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"disc":false, "save":true}'`

 ::: tip
-Auto discovery is enable by default on release binaries, on platformio (except for UNO).
-With Arduino IDE please read the [advanced configuration section](../upload/advanced-configuration#auto-discovery) of the documentation.
+Auto discovery is enabled by default on release binaries and platformio (except for UNO).
+With Arduino IDE, please read the [advanced configuration section](../upload/advanced-configuration#auto-discovery) of the documentation.
 :::

 ## AutoDiscovery compatible with OpenHAB (default: false)